mantou132/gem-book/docs/en/002-guide/README.md

 - Build documentation into front-end projects
 - Provide a command line to parse the directory into a `<gem-book>` configuration file
 - Provide `<gem-book>` for front-end projects
-- Use the exported API for custom rendering
+- Provide API for custom rendering

 ### No-Goal

-- Provide server
+- Provide website server

 ### Browser compatibility